 Ceratosaurus is an iconic dinosaur due to numerous physical attributes that distinguish it from other theropod species: the horn on the end of its nose, the massive teeth, the tiny hands with the four fingers, the wide tail, etc. However, the main focus of this article are its osteoderms – the bony bumps that were on its back.
 What were they, where exactly on the body were they, and what did they look like?

-Despite its instantly recognizeable profile, Ceratosaurus fossils are surprisingly rare.
+Despite its instantly recognizable profile, Ceratosaurus fossils are surprisingly rare.
 Only a handful of skeletons have been found, and all of them are incomplete.
 Of these specimens the things which are especially unlikely to be preserved are its osteoderms.
-These small bony lumps (there’s really no other way to describe them) occured in a row running down the middle of its back, and it is one of this animal’s more distinctive features.
-It is one of only two theropod species (the other being Carnotaurus) which are known to have possessed body armor.
+These small bony lumps (there’s really no other way to describe them) occurred in a row running down the middle of its back, and it is one of this animal’s more distinctive features.
+It is the only theropod species which is known to have possessed body armor.
 Yet “armor” is hardly the word that I would use to describe this anatomical attribute, as we shall see later.

 In order to make an accurate picture of Ceratosaurus, I needed to get as much information as I could about its osteoderms.
 So far, nobody has done a comprehensive study of Ceratosaurus osteoderm morphology – there’s a paleontology Master’s thesis that’s just begging to be picked up by someone.
 There wasn’t much information to go on because written descriptions of the osteoderms are rather scant.
 Only a few mounted specimens of Ceratosaurus include the osteoderms as part of the display, and I’m not aware of any museum having Ceratosaurus osteoderms housed in its collections departments.